Minecraft Servers 101 –

 You’ve slain the Ender Dragon, conquered the Nether, and built your own pixelated replica of King’s Landing.
 Now what?
 Minecraft may be a game of endless possibilities, but once you’ve seen everything the base game has to offer, you may be asking yourself “how do I recapture that magic I felt on my first play-through?”
-Building your own Minecraft server could be just the remedy you’re looking for.
+Thanks to the plethora of options available with custom Minecraft servers, building your own Minecraft server could be just the remedy you’re looking for.

 Maybe you’ve played around with some mods on your own.
 Perhaps you’ve tried your hand at one of the thousands of player-run servers available online.
 You might be a total Minecraft noob who’s just getting started or it’s possible you’re not even a player at all.
 Either way, if you’re reading this article then chances are you’re wondering how to make a Minecraft server.
 Let’s start with the basics.